openstack/kuryr-kubernetes/doc/source/devref/vif_handler_drivers_design.rst

 VIF-Handler
 -----------

-VIV-handler was intended to handle VIFs.
+VIF-handler was intended to handle VIFs.
 Currently it is responsible for reacting on Pod object events, and for creating/deleting corresponding KuryrPort CRD object.